abdinoorba/datacom-risk-assessment/README.md

 ## Context

-Completed as part of the Datacom Cybersecurity Virtual Experience (Forage) — Task 2: Cybersecurity Risk Assessment.
+Completed as part of the Datacom Cybersecurity Virtual Experience (Forage); Task 2: Cybersecurity Risk Assessment.
 The RetailNova case study involved assessing business and cybersecurity risks and developing mitigation strategies for operational resilience.

 ---